Asymptotics and Scattering for Wave-Klein-Gordon Systems: Introduction

 We now assume the same type of asymptotic behavior as we get in the forward problem.
 Again, for simplicity, we only consider the source term $\phi^2$ as the treatment of the term $(\pa_t\phi)^2$ is similar.
 We look for solutions where the Klein-Gordon component behaves like

 and the wave component $u\sim U(y)/\rho$ towards timelike infinity.
 We see from above that $U(y)$ is in fact determined by $a_\pm (y)$, so we should only give $a_\pm(y)$ as the scattering data.
 In the forward problem we have good decay of $a_\pm(y)$, e.g. $|a_\pm (y)|\lesssim (1-|y|^2)^{5/4-\delta}$ for non-compact data and any rate for compact data.
-We can reduce the number of partial derivatives to make the decay rate optimal, but here it would be enough to illustrate the idea by assuming sufficiently fast decay of $a_\pm (y)$.
+We can reduce the number of partial derivatives to make the decay rate optimal, but here it would be enough to illustrate the idea by assuming sufficiently fast decay of $a_\pm (y)$. {This assumption also gets rid of the worse behavior as $|y|\rightarrow 1$ in the quasilinear case, and as a result, the proof for the system \eqref{quasilinearsystem} will be similar and below we focus on \eqref{semilinearsystem}.}

 As in the forward problem, the function $U(y)/\rho$ is not well-behaved near the light cone, and it is not a good approximation in this zone either.
 Therefore, we consider an approximate solution given by the equation